Hart County, Georgia

-Hart County is a county located in the northeastern part of the U.S. state of Georgia.
+Hart County is a county in the Northeast region of the U.S. state of Georgia.
 As of the 2020 census, the population was 25,828.
 The county seat is Hartwell.

-Hart County was created December 7, 1853 and named for Nancy Hart.
+Hart County was created December 7, 1853, and named for Nancy Hart.
 Of Georgia's 159 counties, Hart County is the only one named after a woman.
 Lake Hartwell is also named for her.

 Letters to Miss Celie in the movie The Color Purple (film) by Steven Spielberg, based on the novel The Color Purple by Alice Walker, are addressed to "Hartwell County, Georgia" suggesting that the movie is set either in Hartwell or Hart County.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 257 sqmi, of which 232 sqmi is land and 25 sqmi (9.6%) is water.
 The county is located in the Piedmont region of the state.

 Most of the southern three-quarters of Hart County is located in the Upper Savannah River sub-basin of the larger Savannah River basin, with the exception of two slivers of the county, south of Royston and west of Bowersville, which are located in the Broad River sub-basin of the Savannah River basin.
 The northern quarter of the county is located in the Tugaloo River sub-basin of the same Savannah River basin.